 - Vehicle & Animal Licenses: New this year, residents can complete both renewals and new license applications online via the Village’s Payment Center.
 Online Vehicle License renewals require both license plate numbers and Vehicle ID numbers, while online Pet Licenses require a current Cook/Lake County rabies vaccine number for all licenses and a Pet ID number for renewals; or Mail checks/money orders, payable to the Village of Glencoe, with a copy of your license application to Dept. #3, P.O.
 Box 88565, Carol Stream, Illinois 60188-0565 drop your application and check/money order in the white mailbox outside of Village Hall.

 When I find items around the community I bring them to Public Safety – much like a lost and found.
-How will I turn in these items after hours?
+How should I turn in these items after-hours?

 To turn in items to Public Safety Officers after hours, please visit the vestibule and speak with a Glenview dispatcher who will have an officer meet you.
 Alternatively, call the non-emergency number at (847) 835-4112 and an officer will respond to your home.

-How will Glenview's dispatchers know our community if they are not working in Glencoe?
+How do Glenview's dispatchers know our community if they are not working in Glencoe?

-As is current practice, all dispatchers will undergo extensive training, including ride-alongs, to learn the geography and other nuances of our community.
+As was our Public Safety Department's practice, all dispatchers in Glenview have undergone extensive training, including ride-alongs, to learn the geography and other nuances of our community.

 Other than being in compliance with State law, are there other advantages to dispatch consolidation?